mawinkler/c1-playground/terraform/README.md

 ## Trigger an initial Sentry Scan

+Next, let's scan our instance for malware and integrity findings.
+It should show up on the Cloud One Central console after some minutes, but normally shouldn't have findings assigned (unless something went terribly wrong on the AWS side).

 ```sh
 INSTANCE=$(terraform output -raw public_instance_id) sentry-trigger-ebs-scan
 ```

+The above script creates the necessary input for our sentry State Machine and starts its execution.

+You can verify that it's running by checking on the AWS console `Step Functions --> State Machines --> ScannerStateMachine-<RANDOM>`.

 ## Create Findings

+In the next step we're preparing some findings for Sentry.

 ```sh
 scripts/create-findings.sh
 ```

+Feel free to have a look on the script above, but in theory it should prepare six findings.

 ## Trigger a second Sentry Scan

+Now, trigger a second scan and see what Sentry is able to detect.

 ```sh
 INSTANCE=$(terraform output -raw public_instance_id) sentry-trigger-ebs-scan